Learning how to look closely in the bush

 Wildflowers and Weeds

-Once a month, the fourth Saturday of each month, we walk in Barrm Birrm to enjoy what's out and to knock off some of the weeds.
-We balance wonder with work, and it feels damn good.
+Once a month, the fourth Saturday of each month in winter, and the fourth Wednesday evening of summer, we walk in Barrm Birrm.
+People join us to enjoy what's out, to knock off some of the weeds, and to be with people who like being out in the bush.

 I got excited when the Victorian Environmental Friends Network told me that the Walks Victoria site would let anyone put up walks in their locality.
 Know a good place to walk?
 Then tell others about it.
 Put it on the map, leave notes.
 Walkers of the world unite.